-Data in a tabular form is good to use as a report format because it’s easily understandable.
+Data in a crosstab form is good to use as a report because it’s easily understandable.

 Now your crosstab data is converted into a simple data and you can use it to create pivot tables and all other things for further analysis and sales reporting.

-As I said using power query is a fun.
+As I said using power query is fun.
 It makes your unpivoting work so easier that you don’t have to waste your time and efforts.

 And, power query is smart enough to understand the structure of your data.

 I hope you found this method useful.

 Now, tell me one thing.
 Have you ever tried to unpivot any kind of data?
 Which method you have used?
 And, what do you think while comparing your method with power query?
 Share your views with me in the comment section, I would love to hear from you.